 Set forth below is a summary of certain Federal income tax considerations of importance to the original purchasers of the Debt Securities.
 The summary does not discuss all of the aspects of Federal income taxation that may be relevant to particular investors in light of their personal investment circumstances, nor does it discuss any foreign, state or local income or other tax considerations.
 The summary is based upon the Internal Revenue Code of 1986, as amended (the "Code"), and on regulations, rulings and decisions that are now in effect, all of which are subject to change, possibly retroactively.
-Prospective purchasers of the Debt Securities are advised to consult with their tax consequences of purchasing, holding and disposing of the Debt Securities.
+Prospective purchasers of the Debt Securities are advised to consult with their tax advisors regarding the Federal, state, local and foreign income and other tax consequences of purchasing, holding and disposing of the Debt Securities.
 Special Federal tax considerations and other restrictions or terms applicable to any Debt Securities that are issuable as Bearer Securities, offered exclusively to Non-United States Holders or denominated in a currency other than United States dollars will be set forth in an applicable Prospectus Supplement.